+The quantity $I_{E,C}^f$ therefore measures how strongly element $E$ is represented on facet $f$ in binaries with elements from category $C$.

+Figs.~\ref{fig: interpretation}a--g render these quantities as periodic tables for facets 1--7.
+The border color of each element indicates its own valence category, while the four interior squares indicate the values of $I_{E,C}^f$ for the four possible partner categories.
+In this way, each panel summarizes the characteristic bonding environments associated with a given facet.

-Figure~\ref{fig: interpretation} reveals that each facet exhibits a distinct and chemically coherent signature, which can be broadly summarized by the following dominant material classes.
-Facet~1 is enriched in lanthanide and actinide intermetallics with strongly metallic $d/f$–$d/f$ or $d/f$–$s$ bonding.
-Facet~2 highlights classic alkali ionic salts, such as $\mathrm{Li}$–O/N/S/Se/F/Cl/Br compounds.
-Facet~3 captures transition-metal chalcogenides and pnictides, while Facet~4 corresponds primarily to mixed ionic–covalent oxides, nitrides, and fluorides involving $p$-block and transition-metal cations.
+The resulting maps show that the seven facets align closely with recognizable materials classes, rather than forming arbitrary partitions of composition space.
+Facet~1 is enriched in lanthanide and actinide intermetallics with strongly metallic $d/f$--$d/f$ and $d/f$--$s$ bonding.
+Facet~2 highlights alkali ionic salts, such as Li--O/N/S/Se/F/Cl/Br compounds.
+Facet~3 captures transition-metal chalcogenides and pnictides, while Facet~4 corresponds primarily to mixed ionic--covalent oxides, nitrides, and fluorides involving $p$-block and transition-metal cations.
 Facet~5 is dominated by early transition-metal intermetallics.
-Facet~6 is enriched in binaries between alkali or alkaline-earth metals and early $p$-block elements, including many Zintl-like and polar $s$–$p$ intermetallic semiconductors.
-Facet~7 reflects metallic alkali–transition-metal and alkali–alkali binaries.
-Together, these signatures demonstrate that the facet vectors do not partition composition space arbitrarily, but instead align with well-established chemistries.
+Facet~6 is enriched in binaries between alkali or alkaline-earth metals and early $p$-block elements, including many Zintl-like materials, polar $s$-$p$ intermetallics, and covalent semiconductors.
+Facet~7 reflects metallic alkali--transition-metal and alkali--alkali binaries.

-To summarize and quantify the chemical structure apparent in the facet-resolved maps, we assign each binary compound to one of seven broad materials classes informed by the dominant patterns observed in Fig.~\ref{fig: interpretation}a--g and evaluate $P(f \mid \text{class})$, the probability that a member of a given class activates facet~$f$.
-The resulting correlation matrix (Fig.~\ref{fig: interpretation}h) exhibits a pronounced diagonal structure, reflecting the fact that each class is dominated by a single facet.
-This analysis provides a compact chemical summary of the material classes uncovered by the max-affine model and reinforces that the learned facets align with recognizable chemical behavior.
+To quantify this correspondence between facet-defined regimes and materials families, we assign each binary compound to one of the seven broad materials classes suggested by Figs.~\ref{fig: interpretation}a--g and evaluate $P(f \mid \text{class})$, the probability that a compound in a given class activates facet $f$.
+The resulting correlation matrix (Fig.~\ref{fig: interpretation}h) is strongly diagonal, indicating that each materials class is dominated by a single facet.
+This provides a compact quantitative summary of the materials organization captured by the max--affine representation and confirms that the facets of the convex hull correspond to physically meaningful thermodynamic regimes.